spryker/spryker-docs/docs/scos/user/features/202108.0/category-management-feature-overview.md

 ## Category filters

 Through category filters, you can locale items better and add customizable category filters to the catalog pages on the Storefront.
-They also allow you to add, rearrange, and define filters for any given parameter in the category tree, such as price or brand.
+They also let you add, rearrange, and define filters for any given parameter in the category tree, such as price or brand.
 For details on how a Back Office user can add and manage category filters, see Managing category filters.

 ### Filter preferences